rayhanzahir-kr/Informatiker-Java-Journey/README.md

-# Learn Java Like an Informatics Student – Semester 1 ☕💻
+# Learn Java Like an Informatics Student –☕💻

 This repository documents my learning journey in **Java** as a first-semester **Informatics** student at
 **Technische Hochschule Mittelhessen (THM), Germany**.